-Use lumber boards to construct a 2x4 square frame.
-Place it between the studs and the gable ends.
-Secure the frame with screws or nails.
+Use 2x4 lumber to construct a rectangular frame within the framing of the gable wall securing everything with screws or nails.
 When making the frame, factor in a 1/8-inch gap all around it.
-When done, drill 3/8-inch holes along the vent corners.
-Keep in mind that these holes will penetrate to the exterior wall of the house.
+When done, drill 3/8-inch holes at the 4 corners.
+Keep in mind that these holes will bore through to the exterior.

 Step 3—Make an Opening

 Now, approach the drilled holes from the outside.
-Using a pencil or a chalk line, connect all the holes and mark the outline for the vent opening.
-Saw through the marks and cut out the opening.
+Using a pencil and a straight edge, connect the 4 holes marking the outline for the vent opening.
+Using a jigsaw, cut through the marks and following the outline, cut out the opening.

 Step 4—Check Fittings

 Once you have the area cut out, check if the vent fits snugly.
-If it is plumb, sketch out an outline for the flange.
-Now, using the appropriate circular saw (this will depend on the type of siding), saw through the siding.
-As you saw, remove any bits of remaining siding from the workspace.
+You can then sketch out the outline for the flange and using a portable circular saw with the depth adjusted to the thickness of the siding (this will depend on the type of siding), cut through the siding following the outline.
 Once you are done, check the fitting again.
-Place the vent in the opening, making sure the flange is placed flat against the sheathing.
+Place the vent in the opening, making sure the flange sits flat against the sheathing.